 A few years ago Pap taught me to make gritted bread.
-He remembered his mother making a version of gritted bread that used dried corn and one that used fresh corn.
-Today I’m going to share the fresh corn version with you.
+He remembered his mother making two types of gritted bread.
+One used fresh corn and one used dried corn.
+Today I’m going to share the fresh version with you.

 - 2/3 cup plain flour (all purpose)

 - 1 teaspoon salt

 - 1 cup of sweet milk or buttermilk

 - 2 tablespoons of bacon grease (optional-especially if using buttermilk)

 Mix all ingredients together.
 Pap said the batter should resemble pancake batter.
 If needed additional flour or milk can be added to thicken or thin.

 Cook in hot greased frying pan as you would pancakes or pour into hot well greased frying pan and bake at 450 degrees till done.